metafizzy/flickity/README.md

 _Touch, responsive, flickable galleries_

+## Under development

 I'm making a carousel/slider/gallery library!
+It's still in its infancy and not ready for use.
+[Follow @metafizzyco on Twitter for updates and news on releases](https://twitter.com/metafizzyco).

+I'm blogging development at [metafizzy.co/blog](http://metafizzy.co/blog).

 ## Usage